Personal profile

 Biography

-Melissa is Professor of Endocrinology (2015) and Associate Vice-President for Research (2018).
-She is also Academic Director of the University’s MRC-funded Doctoral Training Partnership.
+Melissa is Professor of Endocrinology (2015) and Associate Vice-President for Research (2018), with particulalr responsibility for PGRs, Reserach Staff and research culture.
 Previously, she was Associate Dean for Postgraduate Research in the Faculty of Biology, Medicine and Health (2015-18) and Lead of the Centre for Women's Health in the Faculty's Institute of Human Development (2011-2015).

 Research interests

-The Manchester Maternal and Fetal Health Research Centre, part of the Centre for Women's Health, aims to perform basic scientific and clinical studies of normal and complicated pregnancies in order to improve pregnancy outcome though the translation of research findings into clinical practice.
+The Manchester Maternal and Fetal Health Research Centre, part of the Division of Developmental Biology and Medicine, performs basic scientific and clinical studies of normal and complicated pregnancies in order to improve pregnancy outcome though the translation of research findings into clinical practice.

-Pre-eclampsia, fetal growth restriction (FGR) and maternal diabetes, which leads to fetal overgrowth, are the most commonly encountered pregnancy complications.
-All three conditions are associated with significant neonatal mortality and morbidity and currently, there are no effective interventions.
-Furthermore, abnormal fetal growth is also linked to an increased risk of cardiovascular disease and diabetes in later life, suggesting that individuals can be ‘programmed’ during fetal life, resulting in life-threatening disease in adulthood.
-The exact cause of both pre-eclampsia and FGR is unknown, although abnormal development and / or function of the placenta have been implicated in both conditions.
-Abnormal placental growth and function also contribute to the fetal overgrowth that occurs in pregnancies complicated by maternal diabetes
+Pre-eclampsia, fetal growth restriction (FGR) and maternal diabetes and obesity are the most commonly encountered pregnancy complications.
+All are associated with significant neonatal mortality and morbidity and currently, there are no effective interventions.
+Abnormal fetal growth is also linked to an increased risk of cardiovascular disease and diabetes in later life, suggesting that individuals can be ‘programmed’ during fetal life, resulting in life-threatening disease in adulthood.
+The exact cause of both pre-eclampsia and FGR is unknown, although impaired development and / or function of the placenta have been implicated in both conditions.
+Aberrant placental growth and function also contribute to the fetal overgrowth that can occur in pregnancies complicated by maternal metabolic disease.

 Teaching